Forest Lawn Memorial Park (Glendale): Song of the Angels

 One of the most famous objects in the Forest Lawn Museum's permanent collection is an oil painting titled Song of the Angels by French artist William Bouguereau (1825–1905), who painted the artwork in 1881.
 He studied at the Ecole des Beaux Arts in Paris, as well as in Rome, and was considered a leading French academic painter in the nineteenth century.
-Legend has it that Bouguereau searched for a model for the painting’s figures and found them in his first wife, Nelly Monochablon, who posed for the angels, one by one, and at last, with a child in her arms.
+Legend has it that Bouguereau searched for a model for the painting's figures and found them in his first wife, Nelly Monochablon, who posed for the angels, one by one, and at last, with a child in her arms.
 The painting shows a mother and child, calmly asleep in a pastoral setting, while a trio of angels hovers nearby.
-It highlights Bouguereau’s ability to render realistic flesh tones and subtle gradations of white.
+It highlights Bouguereau's ability to render realistic flesh tones and subtle gradations of white.

 Song of the Angels was once a part of the Wanamaker Collection in Philadelphia.
 It was acquired by Forest Lawn Memorial Park in 1940 for a chapel in the Church of the Recessional.
-Originally, a stained-glass window was going to be the focal point of the chapel, but instead Forest Lawn decided to purchase the painting from Schnittjer’s gallery.
+Originally, a stained-glass window was going to be the focal point of the chapel, but instead Forest Lawn decided to purchase the painting from Schnittjer's gallery.
 A large gothic-style liturgical frame was built for the painting by Forest Lawn craftsmen, and it is still presented in this wooden frame at the Forest Lawn Museum.

 In 2005, the painting traveled to the Getty Center in Los Angeles for a cleaning with funding from the Conservation Partnership Program.
 Chief Paintings Conservator, Mark Leonard, worked on the painting for months to remove the old varnish and restore its original colors.
-Song of the Angels was exhibited at the Getty Center, alongside a preparatory oil sketch and a later, half-size replica from Bouguereau’s own hand.
+Song of the Angels was exhibited at the Getty Center, alongside a preparatory oil sketch and a later, half-size replica from Bouguereau's own hand.

 Statuary and art

 The Court of David

-The Court of David at Forest Lawn-Glendale is centered around the seventeen-foot-tall statue, David, by Michelangelo Buonarotti.
+The Court of David at Forest Lawn-Glendale is located right before the Mystery of Life garden on Cathedral Drive and is centered around a seventeen-foot-tall replica statue of Michelangelo Buonarroti's David.
 The first Forest Lawn replica of David was installed at Forest Lawn on June 22, 1939.
-The statue was placed using a series of ropes and pullies.
+The statue was placed using a series of ropes and pulleys.
 The statue fell due to seismic activity in 1971.
 The head and right foot of the 1939 replica is on display at the Forest Lawn Museum.
 Later Forest Lawn copies fell in 1994 and 2020.
 A new bronze replica of David was installed at Forest Lawn-Glendale in 2021.

-The architectural inspiration for the Court of David is the Piazzale Michelangelo, an open-air space in Florence, Italy, dedicated to Michelangelo.
-The Court of David is located right before the Mystery of Life garden on Cathedral Drive.
+The architectural inspiration for the Court of David is the Piazzale Michelangelo, a square in Florence, Italy dedicated to Michelangelo.
+Like the Court of David, the Piazzale Michelangelo is an open-air space that features a bronze replica of David in the center.